bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 ### Embedded Functions

 Functions getting in bed with each other?
 What is this?
 Some kind of sick joke?
+Kinda.

 An embedded function is a function(s) within another function.
 While this may sound confusing at first, keep in mind that I am here to put your mind at ease.